 Clue (also known as Cluedo) is a board game about crime sleuthing deduction.
 The game is highly thematic with flowery characters like Miss Peacock and Colonel Mustard in different rooms in a mansion with tiny deadly weapons like a knife or candlestick.
 By the end of the game, you want to deduce who killed the victim, where, and how.

-However, if you're just focused on how to win at Clue, most of the thematic stuff does not really matter.
+However, if you're just focused on how to win at Clue, most of the thematic stuff does not matter.
 The weapon minis are irrelevant, and your attention should just be on getting information.
 These are some basic strategies on how to figure out the culprit.

 Figure Out Your Opponents Cards